Izzuddin101/Izzuddin101/README.md

 ## Hi there 👋

+Hey its eldoonfish, just be doing random projects involving AI as well as abusing them to do my work 24/7

+Currently working on personal project shhhh....

+sleep counter: 0 im sleep deprived af

+fun fact: nothing im an ordinary person

 <!--
 **Izzuddin101/Izzuddin101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.